AstroMined/debtonator/docs/active_context.md

 Decimal Precision Handling Implementation

 ### Recent Changes
+1. **Fixed Parameter Passing in Cashflow Schema Files** ✓
+   - Fixed corrupted `src/schemas/cashflow/base.py` file:
+     * Restored proper indentation and structure
+     * Fixed field definitions using proper keyword arguments for BaseSchemaValidator.money_field()
+     * Changed positional argument patterns `...` to keyword-based `default=...`
+     * Ensured consistent spacing and formatting
+   - Updated all cashflow schema files to use consistent parameter passing:
+     * Fixed `src/schemas/cashflow/metrics.py` with keyword parameter format
+     * Updated `src/schemas/cashflow/forecasting.py` for proper argument passing
+     * Fixed `src/schemas/cashflow/historical.py` to use keyword parameters
+     * Changed all instances of positional arguments to named keyword arguments
+   - Fixed parameter mismatch in BaseSchemaValidator.money_field() calls:
+     * The method expected field description as a single positional parameter followed by kwargs
+     * All calls now properly use `default=...` for default values
+     * Standardized approach across all schema files
+   - Fixed test file corruption:
+     * Repaired `tests/unit/schemas/test_accounts_schemas.py` which had duplicated content
+     * Fixed a syntax error with imports appearing after function definition
+     * Restored proper structure with imports at the beginning of file
+   - These fixes ensure consistent parameter passing across all schema files:
+     * All money_field() calls now use proper keyword arguments
+     * Percentage_field() calls use the same pattern for consistency
+     * Test files correctly validate the behavior of these fields
+     * Removed error about "2 positional arguments but 3 were given"

 1. **Updated Unit Tests for ADR-013 Decimal Precision** ✓
    - Enhanced schema validation tests to verify decimal precision behavior:
      * Updated `test_bill_splits_schemas.py` with comprehensive tests for all precision formats